devkul-balhara/eventrelay/README.md

 ### Dashboard-first Observability

 Operational metrics are surfaced through an interactive dashboard, enabling inspection of queue state, worker activity and system health without external tooling.

+### Self-Cleaning Transit Layer
+To operate safely within strict cloud memory limits (500MB), the queue acts purely as a high-speed transit layer.
+Completed and failed jobs are instantly purged from Valkey's RAM the millisecond they finish.
+PostgreSQL serves as the durable storage layer, retaining all historical logs, delivery attempts, and Dead Letter Queue states.
+This guarantees zero memory leaks during massive benchmark bursts.

 ### Modular Architecture